Why use poetry charts during a shared reading experience?

 Shared reading of poetry helps children become aware of the phonological system of language, which is basic to providing a foundation for matching sounds with letters, letter clusters, and word parts.
 The more children play with language, respond to it, and notice it, the easier it will be to map all the concepts related to reading and writing.
 As children respond to the sound patterns, intriguing words, and inspiring ideas they find in poems, songs, and rhymes, they are learning invaluable lessons about the ways in which our language works – knowledge that will serve them well as they become readers and writers.

-Below are some engaging ways to use poetry chart poems in your classroom:
+Here are 5 engaging ways to use poetry charts in your classroom:

 Find other ways to engage children while exploring poetry with Words That Sing: Poetry Charts for Shared Reading, an illustrated collection containing a rich resource of poems, songs, and rhymes.
 It will fill children with language, ideas, and imagery that will help them use and enjoy the oral and written word.
 The charts, available for grades PreK-2, can be used to as a stand-alone resource or alongside the Fountas & Pinnell Classroom™ Shared Reading Collection and Fountas & Pinnell Phonics, Spelling, and Word Study System.